DataDog/hiring-engineers/answers.md

 [Metric explorer Collection interval](https://imgur.com/wge5uFi)

-## Visualizing Data
+## Section 2: Visualizing Data
 First, we start off with the requirements
 Utilize the Datadog API to create a Timeboard that contains:

-    Your custom metric scoped over your host.
+1. Your custom metric scoped over your host.
-    Any metric from the Integration on your Database with the anomaly function applied.
+2. Any metric from the Integration on your Database with the anomaly function applied.
-    Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket
+3. Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket

-In order to accomplish this task, I first installed the Datadog python library by following the instructions on the Datadog python GitHub: [Datadog Python[(https://github.com/DataDog/datadogpy)
+In order to accomplish this task, I first installed the Datadog python library by following the instructions on the Datadog Python GitHub: [Datadog Python](https://github.com/DataDog/datadogpy)

 I ran the command:
 ```